pc0808f/Taiwanduino/README.md

 * our software stuff ( bootloader, driver, arduino schetch...etc ) is at [/software] [sw]
 * wanna take a peek at our BETA VERSION case, it's located at [/case] [cs]

-for installation or assembly instructions , see our [Wiki page][wiki]
+for installation or assembly instructions , see our [wiki page][wiki]
 like our facebook [fan page][fb] for more info, online shop or donations!